A Stock You Should Be Looking At: Braze Inc. (NASDAQ:BRZE) - The Dwinnex

 Earnings Estimates

-The company has 13 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 13 different market analysts.
 On average, analysts expect EPS of -$0.22 for the current quarter, with a high estimate of -$0.22 and a low estimate of -$0.23, while EPS last year was -$0.16.
 The consensus estimate for the next quarter is -$0.2, with high estimates of -$0.19 and low estimates of -$0.21.

 Analysts are recommending an EPS of between -$0.76 and -$0.79 for the fiscal current year, implying an average EPS of -$0.77.
 EPS for the following year is -$0.61, with 13 analysts recommending between -$0.47 and -$0.84.